 I grew up in a very typical place that describes that.
 I was raised in Powedersville, near Greenville SC.
 As typical of the Southern Baptist Bible belt as you can get.
 I saw all the things that likely frustrated those that followed the Drucker plan.

 These people did not mean evil, not all of them do overt evil and there are good things that derive from these churches.
-Most have zero understanding of the flawed philosophy that this movement came from and many of the underling leaders are not even formally trained in theology to recognize error.
+Most have zero understanding of the flawed philosophy that this movement came from and many of the underling leaders and junior pastors are not even formally trained in theology to equip them to recognize error.

 On the whole, it was all a mistake, it has morphed into something very dangerous and it is, in my observed opinion, the single greatest existential threat to organized Christianity in America.

 When you think of visiting one of these places, keep looking, find a Bible-believing place without all the communitarian trappings, apostasy and error.

 Follow me on Twitter if you want to learn more about this subject or to tell me I am wrong @onlyBarryLClark or take a gander at the tag for all post related to the Megachurch

 All original content on these pages is fingerprinted and certified by Digiprove